Rbowie100/Modeling-and-Simulation-project/README.md

 2. Download the files and place them in a folder that your IDE of choice can see and run it from.

 Usage:

-1.Open main and its files in a IDE of your choice.
+1. Open main and its files in a IDE of your choice.

 2. Run the main file in the IDE

 3. Enter the historical customer amount, Wait time, and time spent in store shopping.

 4. The simulation should start running and display the time, how many customers are entering at times, and the average at the end.

 Architecture Overview: